Generation of off-critical zeros for hypercubic Epstein zeta-functions: Regularization in dimensions

-For large $t$, the expression in the square bracket $\simeq -2d{\rm e}^{-t}$ which, when multiplied by $t^{s/2-1}$, is an integrable function.
+For large $t$, the expression in the square bracket $\sim -2d{\rm e}^{-t}$ which, when multiplied by $t^{s/2-1}$, is an integrable function.
 The small-$t$ asymptotic formula (\ref{t4exp}) for $\theta_4\left({\rm e}^{-t}\right)$ ensures that the integral on the rhs converges for $\Re(s)>0$.
-This approach was formulated for $d=3$ in \cite{Bor}.
+This approach was formulated for $d=3$ in \cite{Borwein13}.

-Another more direct way to regularize the Epstein zeta-function is the introduction of a homogeneous neutralizing background which cancels an infinite constant (divergence) from the summation.
-This procedure was explained in detail for the three-dimensional Coulomb potential $(s=1)$ at $d=2$ in reference \cite{SaTri}.
-The generalisation of the derivation to any $d$ and $s$ leads to the addition of a background term $-(\pi/t)^{d/2}$ in the square bracket of the integrated function in (\ref{zetadd}),
+Another (more direct) way to regularize the Epstein zeta-function is the introduction of a homogeneous neutralising background which cancels an infinite constant from the hypercubic summation (\ref{zetad}) in the critical strip $0<\Re(s)<d$.
+The regularization procedure is known in Coulomb jellium models; for a detailed explanation for the three-dimensional Coulomb potential $(s=1)$ in the spatial dimension $d=2$, see \cite{Samaj12}.
+To extend the regularization procedure to any $d$ and $s$, let us consider a $d$-dimensional sphere of radius $R$ around the reference particle at the point $(0,\ldots,0)$ and restrict the sum (\ref{zetad}) to particles at points with coordinates $n_1^2+n_2^2+\ldots+n_d^2\le R^2$.
+The neutralising background of unit density (equivalent to the particle density) and opposite ``charge'' sign, localized inside the sphere, interacts with the reference particle by the potential

+where $s_d = 2\pi^{d/2}/\Gamma(d/2)$ is the surface area of the $d$-dimensional unit sphere.
+The application of the Gamma-identity (\ref{Gamma}) to $1/r^s$ and the integration over $r$ results in

+where $\Gamma(d/2,R^2 t)$ is the incomplete Gamma function.
+Inserting the corresponding part of this expression into the square bracket of the integrated function in (\ref{zetadd}), $\Gamma(d/2,R^2 t)$ goes to zero as the radius $R$ of the $d$-dimensional sphere with the neutralising background goes to infinity.
+This leads to the addition of a background term $-(\pi/t)^{d/2}$ in the square bracket, i.e.,

+with $0<\Re(s)<d$.
 The addition of the background term exactly cancels the leading term of the expansion of $\theta_3^d\left({\rm e}^{-t}\right)$ at small $t$, see the first relation in (\ref{t3exp}), removing in this way the divergence of the integral.
-The term $-t^{s/2-1}$ is integrable at small-$t$ for $\Re(s)>0$ which corresponds to the lower bound in (\ref{zetad0sd}).
-The term dominant at large $t$ is proportional to $t^{-1+(s-d)/2}$ and it is integrable for $\Re(s)<d$ which corresponds to the upper bound in (\ref{zetad0sd}).
+The term $-t^{s/2-1}$ is integrable at small $t$ for $\Re(s)>0$.
+The term dominant at large $t$ is proportional to $t^{-1+(s-d)/2}$ and it is integrable for $\Re(s)<d$ as it should be.
+The equivalence of the representations (\ref{zetabin}) and (\ref{zetad0sd}) can be proved easily by applying the equality (\ref{ww34}).

-To confirm the consistency of the formalism, one can repeat the derivation of (\ref{zetabin}) starting from (\ref{zetad0sd}), now putting the combination $\theta^d_3(e^{-t})-1-\left(\pi/t\right)^{d/2}$ on lhs.